sudhidutta7694/JAVA_Practice_Problems/README.md

 # JAVA_Practice_Problems
-This repositiry consists of some important java practice problems
+This repository consists of some important java practice problems